totalhack/zillion/README.md

 """
 ```

+**Example:** The output below shows rollups at the campaign level within each
-**Example:** Let's get a multi-level rollup by partner and campaign.
-You'll
+partner, and also a totals rollup at the partner and campaign level.

-notice the rollup index placeholder in the output.
-This is a special character
-to mark DataFrame rows that represent rollups.
+> Note: the output contains a special character to mark DataFrame rollup rows
+that were added to the result.
 The
 [ReportResult](https://zillion.readthedocs.io/en/latest/zillion.report.html#zillion.report.ReportResult)
 object contains some helper attributes to automatically access or filter
-rollups.
-The output below shows rollups at the campaign level within each
-partner, and also a totals rollup at the partner and campaign level.
+rollups, as well as a `df_display` attribute that returns the result with
+friendlier display values substituted for special characters.
+The
+under-the-hood special character is left here for illustration, but may not
+render the same in all scenarios.

 ```python
 from zillion.core import RollupTypes